 - In Chorus Skating, Jon-Tom finds the drummer in a displaced Earth band... easy to identify.

-- Keith Fucking Moon.
-His antics included blowing up his drumkit on stage, driving his Lincoln Continental into swimming pools, and getting banned from hotels for trashing them.
-He's been quoted as claiming he's clumsy rather than crazy; he never meant to trash hotel rooms, it just happened...
-Which would be contradicted by both his reported fondness for blowing up hotel room toilets with cherry bombs, M80s and dynamite.
+- Keith Moon of The Who.
+His antics included blowing up his drumkit on stage,note driving his Lincoln Continental into swimming pools, and getting banned from hotels for trashing them.
+He's been quoted as claiming he's clumsy rather than crazy; he never meant to trash hotel rooms, it just happened...which would be contradicted by both his reported fondness for blowing up hotel room toilets with cherry bombs, M80s, and dynamite.
 That Other Wiki also mentions an anecdote in which he's being driven from a hotel to the airport.
 He tells the limo driver to go back because he forgot something.
 What did he forget?
 To toss his room's TV set into the hotel pool.
 Clumsy?
-Riiight.
+Riiight...

-- John Fucking Bonham.
+- Jon Bonham of Led Zeppelin.
 Moon liked to trash hotel rooms; Bonzo liked to trash people.

-- Ginger Baker.
+- Ginger Baker of Cream.
 Known for being aggressive when playing, but also in general.
 Was known for getting into fights with bassist Jack Bruce, often on-stage.
+Allegedly this combative streak contributed to his acrimonious departure from space-rockers Hawkwind, where the irritant was the band's leader Dave note Brock.

-- Phil "Philty Animal" Taylor.
+- Motörhead's Phil "Philthy Animal" Taylor.
 Need to say more?

-- Buddy Rich embodied this trope on-and off stage.
+- Buddy Rich embodied this trope both on and off stage.
 A beast on the drums, and a monster to his band (audio is NSFW).
 Buddy Rich vs. Animal in an old-school drum battle.

 - Tommy Lee from Mötley Crüe, probably best known for his wild sexual activities with groupies and even Pamela Anderson.
 He is also a crazy party animal, possibly the rowdiest of the entire band.
-That is saying something, considering Nikki Sixx once partied so hard he died... and then got better.
+That is saying something, considering the whole band is on The Tyson Zone, and Nikki Sixx once partied so hard he died... and then got better.
 And THEN wrote a song about it.

 - British heavy metal band Samson (the one where Bruce Dickinson started his career) had Thunderstick, a drummer who wore a black leather S&M mask and played his drums from inside a cage onstage.